-- Both Table 10 and Table 20 provide a column for Corresponding Status Register(s) This column lists the status registers that convey information related to their corresponding audio mute masks or coast masks. - The ADV7612 also mutes the DSD stream when one of the selected mute conditions occurs (refer to Table 20) by outputting the DSD mute pattern 0101010101....
-A DSD decoder receiving this stream outputs a 0 V mean analog stream. - The ADV7612 can mute the audio data with compressed audio data or HBR packets.
-In these cases, mute outputs constant streams of 0. - For the best audio muting performance, the following setting is recommended when the ADV7612 receives multichannel sample packets: - Set AUDIO\MUTE\SPEED to 1 - For best audio muting performance, the following settings are recommended when the audio sampling frequency of the audio stream is greater than 48 kHz: - Set AUDIO\MUTE\SPEED to 1 - Set MAN\AUDIO\DL\BYPASS to 1 - Set AUDIO\DELAY\LINE\BYPASS to 1 - For best audio muting performance, the following settings are recommended when the audio sampling frequency of the audio stream is equal to or lower than 48 kHz: - Set AUDIO\MUTE\SPEED to 0x1F - Set MAN\AUDIO\DL\BYPASS to 0
+- Both Table 10 and Table 15 provide a column with the heading 'Corresponding Status Register(s)'.
+This column lists the status registers that convey information related to their corresponding audio mute masks or coast masks.

+- The ADV7611 mute works differently for compressed audio data.
+In the case of compressed audio, mute outputs a constant stream of 0.

+- For the best audio muting performance, the following setting is recommended when the ADV7611 receives multichannel sample packets:

+- Set AUDIO\MUTE\SPEED to 1

+- For best audio muting performance, the following settings are recommended when the audio sampling frequency of the audio stream is greater than 48 kHz:

+- Set AUDIO\MUTE\SPEED to 1

+- Set MAN\AUDIO\DL\BYPASS to 1

+- Set AUDIO\DELAY\LINE\BYPASS to 1

+- For best audio muting performance, the following settings are recommended when the audio sampling frequency of the audio stream is equal to or lower than 48 kHz:

+- Set AUDIO\MUTE\SPEED to 0x1F

+- Set MAN\AUDIO\DL\BYPASS to 0